 This Curried Couscous with Roasted Cauliflower is a copycat recipe of Mendocino Farms (a chain restaurant in California).
-Cauliflower was roasted with a blend of spices, like curry powder, turmeric, cumin & coriander, then toss with Israeli couscous mayo and lime juice.
+Cauliflower was roasted with a blend of spices, like curry powder, turmeric, cumin & coriander, then toss with Israeli couscous, mayo and lime juice.
 It is little sweet with a mild curry flavor.
 It would be a nice addition for any picnic or dinner party!

 If you live in California and you love sandwiches, you probably have been to Mendocino Farms.
 Other than the classic turkey and Italian sandwiches, they have something more new and exciting, like Kurobuta Pork Belly Banh Mi and Peruvian Steak Sandwich.
 We actually like those two a lot!
 Salads are also popular here.
 My go-to is the Save Drake Farm’s Salad, which has chicken, goat cheese, beets, apples, dried cranberries, roasted almond and lettuce with a citrus dressing.
 It was light, sweet and savory at the same time.

 Wait… We are not done yet!
 The most exciting part is the side bar, where they have a few options, like salad and pasta salad.
 They give you free samples!
 And, this is where the famous curried couscous is.
 Every time I go there, I get a sample of the couscous.
-Even though I already knew how it tastes, I just want to some.
+Even though I already knew how it tastes, I just want some.
 They are absolutely fantastic, except for the price.
 For a small (8 oz), it’s $4.50.
 For a large (16 oz), it’s $7.50.
 When you’re spent $10 – 12 on a sandwich, getting a $5 side seems way too much!
 Most of the time, we just got a sample and skipped the sides even though I love them very much.

 This copycat recipe is super close to the original.
 It looks like it and it tastes like it.
 We had a friend to try this and he recognized this instantly.
 The secret is all in the blend of spices.
 There are curry powder, turmeric, cumin, coriander, cayenne, salt and brown sugar.
-Couscous was lightly toasted and cooked in water under tender.
+Couscous was lightly toasted and cooked in water until tender.
 Cauliflower florets and carrot cubes were combined with spice mix and roasted until slightly softened.
 When tossing the vegetables and couscous together, the flavors and colors of the curry and turmeric transferred to the couscous as well.
 Add mayonnaise, lime juice and cilantro.
 Combine well and your side is almost ready.
 Transfer to fridge to chill for at least 1 hour.

 The couscous has a stunning yellow color.
 It’s cold, little sweet with a mild curry flavor.
 The slightly caramelized cauliflower gave a nice savory and nutty flavors, which brought a great contrast to the couscous.
 The lime juice helped to balance the richness from the mayonnaise.
 It is an excellent side dish for any meal.
 It would be excellent to take to a picnic or party too!